LemLib/LemLib/docs/tutorials/2_setting_up_the_chassis.md

 };
 ```

 You don't need all these sensors though.
-LemLib needs at least 1 vertical tracking wheel and 1 inertial sensor.
-An inertial sensor is not required if you have 2 tracking wheels in the same orientation however.
-If you don't have a specific sensor, set it to `nullptr` in the struct.
+Even if you don't have any, you can still use LemLib.
+If you don't have a sensor, just set it to `nullptr`.
+Just remember that the more sensors you use, the more accurate the odometry will be.

 ## PIDs